Night fell as I started to look for things to do in Farmington. The starry sky shined bright like fairy lights, flickered, then blinked shut.

 Disclosure: Heads up, this post contains some affiliate links, which means I may get a commission if you make a purchase.
 Don’t feel pressured to buy anything.
 I still love that you’re here, reading my content (side note: I’d probably suggest getting a coffee or tea first though because my blog posts tend to be long).
 To find out more, you can read our full affiliate disclosure right here.

-Farmington Travel Guide
+Things To Do In Farmington Travel Guide

 Sandwiched between flatlands, Farmington packs in a variety of weekend-escape style indoor and outdoor activities.